mrzamin/top-search/engineering.md

 For a small-to-medium app like this one, the choice to use MongoDB is acceptable and provides an opportunity to learn about NoSQL databases, specifically document stores.
 However, a relational database like MySQL or PostgreSQL would have been a better fit.

 ### Schema
+- Think about data I need to store and the relationships between the different objects
+   - subject, author, resource, and type of material it is
+- Have a separate model for every “object” — group of related information
+- Diagram that shows the relationship between the models and their multiplicities

 #### Database Models
 The intitial plan for the database models is below.
 (A User model was added later to accommodate user login and authentication.)
 ![database-models](https://github.com/mrzamin/top-search/assets/142754418/5c2a5c2c-4da3-416e-8eb2-915bd8371b26)